Spanish Marine Infantry: Fifth period

 After the civil war, during the dictatorship of Francisco Franco, the strength of the Infantería Marina was increased.
 In 1957, the Grupo Especial Anfibio (Amphibious Special Group) was created, and the Spanish Marine Infantry returned to its primary duty as a Landing Force Mission.
 In 1958 it established a beachhead in Spanish Sahara and Ifni during the Ifni War.
 The capabilities and strength of the Spanish Marine Infantry were increased: new amphibious vehicles, anti-tank weapons, individual equipment and artillery.

 The Tercio de Armada (TEAR) became the main amphibious unit and has experienced several restructures that led to the E-01 Plan, which defines the requirements and structures from the year 2000 for the Spanish Marine Infantry.
 The Spanish Marines have been present in Europe, Central America and Asia in an anonymous role as an "emergency force" ready to evacuate civilians in conflict areas, or as a deterrence force in providing cover for the actions of allied forces.
 The current base for the Spanish Marines is in San Fernando.

 21st century

 The Spanish Marine Infantry have been deployed to various NATO operations such as Afghanistan.

+With operation Atalanta (Horn of Africa) the Spanish Marine infantry partnered with the European Union Naval Force (EU NAVFOR), to maintain a continuous presence in Libyan and Somali waters to conduct counter-piracy operations.